kagis/pgwire/readme.md

 );
 ```

+When `poolMaxConnections` is not set then a new connection is created for each query.
+This option makes possible to switch to external connection pool like pgBouncer.

 # Logical replication

 Logical replication is native PostgreSQL mechanism which allows your app to subscribe on data modification events such as insert, update, delete and truncate.
 This mechanism can be useful in different ways - replicas synchronization, cache invalidation or history tracking. https://www.postgresql.org/docs/11/logical-replication.html